-Like most gaming headphones, the RUNMUS RGB K1 have bad noise isolation.
-They don't isolate any noise in the bass range, so you'll find they let in lots of rumbling if you wear them on the bus.
-They're also not very effective at blocking out speech in the mid-range either.
-They do alright at isolating noises in the treble range though, like 'S' or 'T' sounds (sibilances) or the sounds made by an A/C unit.
+The RUNMUS RGB K1 Gaming Headset has a bad noise isolation performance.
+Like most gaming headphones, they don't isolate any noise in the bass range, so you'll find they let in lots of rumbling if you wear them on the bus.
+They're also not very effective at blocking out speech in the mid-range.
+They do alright at isolating noises in the treble range, though, like 'S' or 'T' sounds (sibilants) or the sounds made by an A/C unit.

 These headphones have a boom microphone that isn't detachable but can swivel to different positions.

-Noise handling is acceptable but surprisingly worse than most wired gaming headsets we've tested.
+Noise handling is alright but surprisingly worse than most wired gaming headsets we've tested.
 The boom mic can separate speech from noise in moderately noisy environments but will struggle in loud situations.
 You shouldn't have an issue if you're just gaming at home, though.